Art and Design Fundamentals

 Start Date: Fall, Winter, Summer

 Telephone: 416-289-5000, ext.
 8868

-The Art and Design Foundation Studies program will nurture artistic talents, and develop creative, practical and entrepreneurial skills in visual art and design — whether students are beginners or their art skills go well beyond the ability to draw stick figures.
+The Art and Design Fundamentals program will nurture artistic talents, and develop creative, practical and entrepreneurial skills in visual art and design — whether students are beginners or their art skills go well beyond the ability to draw stick figures.

 In this program students will:

 - Get hands-on exposure to drawing, design, colour, 3D modelling and design, making, visual culture, video making, digital illustration, photography and rapid prototyping

 - Build a comprehensive portfolio of artwork working one-on-one with faculty

 Graduates will be prepared to succeed in a variety of post-secondary communication arts and design diploma and degree programs including animation, game arts, digital visual effects, product design, industrial design, architecture, interior design, fashion design, illustration, graphic design, digital media art, art direction, art management, creative advertising and fine arts.